Deopham History

 Move South

-After Deopham, Crockford’s Clerical Directory records that he took up an appointment at Fleet Marston near Aylesbury, a tiny village with a population of 23, and a church attendance of 8 at the time of the 1851 Religious Survey.
+After Deopham, Crockford’s Clerical Directory recorded that he took up an appointment at Fleet Marston near Aylesbury, a tiny village with a population of 23, and a church attendance of 8 at the time of the 1851 Religious Survey.

 The 1868 edition of Crockford’s Clerical Directory did not include an entry for George Turner, implying that at that time he did not hold a clerical post.